 - salt & pepper to taste

-> Wash an cut potatoes into large chunks placing in a soup pan or stock pot.
-Cover potatoes with water.
+- Wash and cut potatoes into large chunks placing in a soup pan or stock pot.
+Cover potatoes with cold water.
 Add 2 tbsp salt and bring to a boil.
 Once boiling cook for 8-10 minutes or until tender with a little bit of resistance in the center.
 Drain potatoes in colander and let cool.
 Potatoes will continue to cook while draining.

 - Chop veggies and add to a large bowl along with all other ingredients.
 Mix until potatoes have become desired consistency.